sfc-aqua/RuleSetSpec/Discussions.md

 # Discussions

+## Terminologies
+- "Initiator" or "the initiator" or ...? (same as responder)
 ## Connection Setup
 - When we think of connection setup rejection, should this be handled in the routing process?
 Especially, the router and repeater assumed to have sufficient number of resource.
   - If there is a system error during the process, connection setup rejection could be useful